open-telemetry/opentelemetry.io/content/en/blog/2023/otel-in-focus-02.md

 [v1.16](https://github.com/open-telemetry/opentelemetry-python/releases/tag/v1.16.0)
-has been released with deprecations to Jaeger exporters, several performance improvements and bug fixes, and changes to Prometheus export.
+has been released with deprecations to Jaeger exporters, several performance improvements and bugfixes, and changes to Prometheus export.

 ##### [.NET](/docs/instrumentation/net/)